 When you arrive at your final destination after checking a bag, first-class baggage should be the first out on the baggage carousel, followed by business class baggage – though that won't always be the case.

 The boarding and pre-flight experience with first and business-class tickets should be relatively similar and will vary from airline to airline.
 But if you are flying first class, our experience is that the process feels much more personal as there are simply fewer passengers and the crew is able to provide a more intimate experience.

 The biggest and most notable difference is going to come from the actual seats onboard the plane.
 Stop us if you've heard this, but it varies wildly by airline.

 If you are flying in business class, you can expect a seat that lies fully flat, with some additional privacy and, in some cases, direct aisle access.
 Though it depends on the airline and aircraft, many airlines with business class cabins have upgraded their seats in the last decade with a 1-2-1 layout.

-But that isn’t always the case with business class.
+But that isn't always the case with business class.
 Many older business class seats are still in a 2-2-2 arrangement – or worse.
-That means either window row has two seats and the middle section also has two seats.
+That means either window row has two seats and the middle section has two.
 Ultimately, this means that not every business class passenger would have direct aisle access.